trickstercache/trickster/docs/mysql.md

       recovery_threshold: 2
 ```

-Exactly one direct MySQL backend or one supported MySQL User Router ALB maps to
+Exactly one direct MySQL backend, one supported MySQL User Router ALB, or one
-a MySQL listener.
+[session-balancing ALB](#balancing-sessions-across-replicas) maps to a MySQL
+listener.
 The origin URL must use the `mysql` scheme and include an
 origin username.
 Percent-encode reserved username, password, and database
 characters.
 Configuration stringification and the sanitized management
 configuration redact an embedded origin password, but the source configuration